meth addiction

 The costs of hiring a professional interventionist can vary based on the complexity of the case, travel requirements, and the duration of care.
 Health insurance may cover some intervention services.
 It’s important to consider that the financial and emotional costs of not addressing a loved one’s addiction can be far greater in the long run.

-What are the short- and long-term effects of meth on mind and body?
+What are the effects of methamphetamine on the mind and body?